SimonLucas/ntbea/README.md

   year={2018}
 }
 ```
-### NTBEA Applied to Game Agent Tuning and Compared with alternatives such as SMAC and CMA-ES
+### NTBEA Applied to Game Agent Tuning and Compared with alternatives such as SMAC and CMA-ES:

 ```bibtex
 @misc{NTBEA-efficient-opt,